Scifabric/scifabric.github.io/jobs/_posts/2016-07-29-ux-designer.md

 author: teleyinex
 keywords: UX, designer
 css: assets-photos
+type: job
 ---

-## We're hiring!

-Scifabric is a Spanish based company (registered in the UK) that develops easy-to-use technologies to collect, analyse and enrich data with the crowd.
-We develop projects for a wide range of industries and  institutions all over the world.
 We are now looking for a talented UI/UX designer to join our fun team.
 You will turn interfaces into rich user experiences, work within our team modelling user behavior, create wireframes, design interface concepts and graphic layouts and any other ad hoc projects and tasks that may come up.
 Starting around September time.

-If you know how to design and write HTML/CSS, as well as JavaScript, send us your CV here.
-Please note that only successful applicants will be contacted for an interview.
+### Who we are

+Scifabric is a Spanish based company (registered in the UK) that develops easy-to-use technologies to collect, analyse and enrich data with the crowd.

+We develop projects for a wide range of industries and  institutions all over the world.

 ### What we offer

  * No schedules or timing.
 We're grown ups, you handle your own time.